BardiaBoghrati/hello-world/README.md

 # hello-world
-lets learn about github
+lets learn about github.
-I am some random guy who wants to learn github
+I am some random guy who wants to learn github.